Everything you need to know about Apple Sidecar

 CleanMyMac X and iStat Menus are both great for identifying and remedying Mac performance issues, and keeping your Mac running its best.
 There’s simply no better tandem available for macOS.

 All three of these apps are available for free during a seven day trial of Setapp, the world’s best suite of productivity apps for your Mac.
-In addition to these three sensational apps, you’ll get immediate and unlimited acces to the entire Setapp suite of nearly 200 apps for the Mac spanning dozens of categories and unlimited use cases.
+In addition to these three sensational apps, you’ll get immediate and unlimited access to the entire Setapp suite of nearly 200 apps for the Mac spanning dozens of categories and unlimited use cases.

 When your trial ends, continued access to the entire Setapp catalog is only $9.99 per month; an incredible deal, so why hesitate?
 Give Setapp a try now!